tsangiotis/tsangiotis.github.io/_posts/2017-01-13-attacked-by-chinese-robots.md

 Hey, `121.18.238.104`!
 If you read this, next time send Jet Lee.

 *P.S.:* If you'd like to join our server you can find a link on [perispomeni.club](http://perispomeni.club).
-If not you still [become a Patreon](https://www.patreon.com/tsangiotis) to support the effort.
+If not you still can [become a Patreon](https://www.patreon.com/tsangiotis) to support the effort.